James Clerk Maxwell Telescope

 Its primary mirror is 15 meters, it is located at

-an altitude of 4000 meters and was brought into service in 1987.
+an altitude of 4000 meters and has been in operation since 1987.

 It is used to study the solar system, interstellar dust and